dkochmanski/charming-clim/doc/grafts.md

 ## Sheets written with a special devices in mind

-There is one more unanswered question - how can we program applications with a specific device limitations in mind?
-As we have discussed earlier default sheet unit should be dip and default sheet orientation is the same as a physical sheet[^8].
+There is still an unanswered question - how can we program applications with a specific device limitations in mind?
+As we have discussed earlier default sheet unit should be dip and default sheet orientation is the same as a paper sheet's[^8].

-Writing an application for a terminal is different than i.e writing an application for web browser.
-Number of characters which fit on the device is limited, drawing buttons is practically not an option etc. To ensure that the application renders correctly we need a special kind of sheet which will operate on character-based streams.
+Writing an application for a terminal is different than writing an application for a web browser.
+Number of characters which fit on the screen is limited, drawing shapes is not practical etc. To ensure that the application is rendered correctly we need a special kind of sheet which will operate on units being characters.
 Take a look at the following example.

 ![Sheets with different units.](sheets-different-units.png)

 The first sheet base unit is a character of a certain physical size.
-We draw some characters on it in various colors.
+We print some information on it in various colors.
 Nothing prevents us from drawing a circle[^9] but that would miss the point.
-We use character units because we don't want rounding and approximation.
+We use character as a unit because we don't want rounding and approximation.
 Background and foreground colors are inherited.

 The second sheet base unit is dip.
-It has two circles, solid grey background and a few strings.
+It has two circles, solid grey background and a few strings (one is written in italic).

-Ideally we want to be able to render both sheets on the same physical device.
-Graft and medium will take care of approximating our sheets with something as close to the original as possible and render them on the same space.
-Effect could look something like this.
+Ideally we want to be able to render both sheets on the same physical screen.
+The graft and the medium will take care of the sheet approximation.
+Effect should look something like this.

 ![Different kinds of screens.](screens-different-kinds.png)

 The first screen is a terminal.
-Circles from the second sheet are approximated with characters and looks ugly but they reassemble the original application.
-Colors and proportions are generally preserved.
-On top of it we see our terminal-specialized sheet which looks exactly as we have defined it.
+Circles from the second sheet are approximated with characters and look ugly but the overall effect resembles the original application.
+Proportions are preserved (to some degree).
+We see also the terminal-specialized sheet which looks exactly as we have defined it.

-The second screen is pixel-based display (mDPI).
-Second sheet is rendered very nicely (looks like something we have defined).
-What is more interesting is our first sheet which was defined in character-based units.
-It looks exactly the same as on the terminal thanks to the high-density which is provided by our screen.
+The second screen is mDPI display.
+The second sheet looks very much like something we have defined.
+What is more interesting though is our first sheet – it looks exactly the same as on the terminal.

 [^8]: Providing means to change defaults requires additional thought and is a
     material for a separate chapter.
 McCLIM doesn't allow it yet.